playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ### Removed Crypto API

-The Crypto API has removed the deprecated class `play.api.libs.Crypto` and `play.libs.Crypto` and `AESCTRCrypter`.
+The Crypto API has removed the deprecated classes `play.api.libs.Crypto`, `play.libs.Crypto` and `AESCTRCrypter`.
 The CSRF references to `Crypto` have been replaced by `CSRFTokenSigner`.
 The session cookie references to `Crypto` have been replaced with `CookieSigner`.
 Please see [[CryptoMigration25]] for more information.

 ### Removed Yaml API

 We removed `play.libs.Yaml` since there was no use of it inside of play anymore.
 If you still need support for the Play YAML integration you need to add `snakeyaml` in you `build.sbt`:

 ```scala
 libraryDependencies += "org.yaml" % "snakeyaml" % "1.17"